-Twitter user @KTschreib recently captured an unlikely bird perched on a fire escape above Flor de Mayo on Amsterdam Avenue between 83rd and 84th Streets.
+A Twitter user recently captured an unlikely bird perched on a fire escape above Flor de Mayo on Amsterdam Avenue between 83rd and 84th Streets.

-As ravens can be confused with crows – as noted by the video’s narrator – we reached out to the Wild Bird Fund, located at 565 Columbus Avenue between 87th and 88th Streets, to clarify the bird’s identity.
+As ravens can be confused with crows, we reached out to the Wild Bird Fund, located at 565 Columbus Avenue between 87th and 88th Streets, to clarify the bird’s identity.
 A staff member told us the bird in the video is a juvenile raven, and that they’ve actually received other recent reports about him.
 They’re carefully monitoring his activity.

 It’s worth noting that this surprise sighting took place about a block-and-a-half from the site of a former farmhouse which Edgar Allan Poe lived in; it also may have been one of the locations where he wrote The Raven.